 Photos of Ireland for St. Patrick’s Day

-This post may contain affiliate links.
-If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
+Posts on this site may have affiliate links.
+If you make a purchase using an affiliate link I earn a small commission at no extra cost to yourself.
 Thanks for your support.

 I spent two St. Patrick’s days in Ireland.
 The first, in 2017, I spent the day working at a pub in Malahide.
 Let me just say that working in a pub, in Ireland, on St. Patrick’s Day was fucking insane (I did get good tips though).
 After work, I’m pretty sure I just went home and collapsed from exhaustion.